Emeline Roberts Jones

 When her husband died in 1864, Emeline Jones was left with two young children.
 Nevertheless, she bravely carried on alone in order to support her family, traveling with her portable dentist’s chair to eastern Connecticut and Rhode Island.
 In 1876, she moved to New Haven, where she established a successful practice, which she maintained until her retirement in 1915.

 In a career that spanned six decades, Emeline Roberts Jones received numerous awards and honors.
-In 1893, she served on the Woman’s Advisory Council of the World’s Columbian Dental Conference.
+In 1893, she served on the Women’s Advisory Council of the World’s Columbian Dental Conference.
 She was elected to the Connecticut State Dental Society in 1883, and in 1914, she was made an honorary member of the National Dental Association.
+The Connecticut State Dental Society, now called the Connecticut State Dental Association, awards the Emeline Roberts Jones Award, which is presented to an individual who supports and upholds the role of women in dentistry, particularly in Connecticut.
+To this day, the award continues to honor those who advance the legacy of women in dentistry.
+Additionally, she is remembered as the first woman to practice dentistry in the United States, breaking barriers for women in the field.
+Her contributions are also recognized as an inspiration for future generations of women entering the dental profession.

 Born: 1836